raine/agent/README.md

 OPTIONS:
-   --api-key value           timber API key to use when capturing stdin [$TIMBER_API_KEY] --config value, -c value  config file to use (default: "/etc/timber.toml") --output-log-file FILE    the agent will write its own logs to FILE (will use STDOUT if not provided) --pidfile FILE            will store the pid in FILE when set
+   --api-key value           timber API key to use when capturing stdin [$TIMBER_API_KEY] --config value, -c value  config file to use, for available options see https://timber.io/docs/platforms/other/agent/configuration-file (default: "/etc/timber.toml")
+   --output-log-file FILE    the agent will write its own logs to FILE (will use STDOUT if not provided) --pidfile FILE            will store the pid in FILE when set